 A General Power of Attorney (also called a financial power of attorney) is a legal document that gives an individual, called your "Attorney-in-Fact," the authority to act on your behalf in financial matters.
-The timing, circumstances, and specific powers associated with that authority are all choices that would be set forth in your Power of Attorney document.
+The timing, circumstances, and specific powers associated with that authority are all choices that would be outlined in your Power of Attorney document.
 This authority can be quite broad or extremely limited, depending on your preference.

 What is a General "Durable" Power of Attorney?

 People often hear the term "Durable" associated with Power of Attorney documents or in legal discussions.
 This term just indicates the circumstances under which you want your General Power of Attorney to be active.

 What is a General "Springing" Power of Attorney?

 Much like "Durable," "Springing" is a legal term to describe the circumstances under which your representative's authority is valid.

-"Springing" describes authority that only becomes effective upon your mental incapacity.
+"Springing" describes authority that only becomes valid upon your mental incapacity.